jon-hanson/parsecj/README.md

 ## Defining Parsers

-A parser for a language is constructed by translating the production rules comprising the language grammar into parsers, using the combinators provided by the library.
+A parser for a language is defined by translating the production rules comprising the language grammar into parsers, using the combinators provided by the library.

 ### Combinators

-The `org.javafp.parsecj.Combinators` package provides the following basic combinator parsers:
+The `org.javafp.parsecj.Combinators` package provides the following core combinator parsers:

 Name | Description | Returns
 -----|-------------|--------